 Our Resident Teacher

-Motivated by his deep and constant desire to help others to attain liberation, Drupon Rinpoche traveled to America in 2001 where he served as the Spiritual Director and Retreat Master of the Tibetan Meditation Center in Frederick, MD.
-He now travels extensively with the blessing of HH Drikung Kyabgon Chetsang Rinpoche, teaching the precious Dharma and leading Dharma students in retreat.
+Motivated by his deep and yearning desire to help others attain liberation, Drupon-la traveled to America where he served as Spiritual Director and Retreat Master of the Tibetan Meditation Center in Frederick, MD.

-In 2012 Drupon Rinpoche relocated to Wesley Chapel, where he is currently establishing a Dharma center for study, practice and retreat.
-We have been very blessed here in Florida by Drupon Rinpoche’s kindness and practical wisdom, which shines forth like the rays of the sun.
-Drupon Rinpoche possesses the special quality of being able to understand deeply the needs of Western students and to provide the Dharma Teachings needed in the moment, so that they can progress on the Path.
+With the blessing of HH Drikung Kyabgon Chetsang, Drupon-la relocated to Wesley Chapel, FL in 2012, and is establishing a Dharma center for study, practice, and retreat.
+We have been very blessed here in Florida by Drupon-la’s kindness and practical wisdom.
+Drupon-la possesses the special quality of being able to understand deeply the needs of Western students and to provide Dharma teachings most beneficial to progress on their own unique spiritual journey.